xarial/codestack/solidworks-tools/index.md

 ## Best practices for organizing macro library

-[Custom Toolbar](https://cadplus.xarial.com/custom-toolbar/) is a part a free and open-source [CAD+ Toolset](https://cadplus.xarial.com/) add-in for SOLIDWORKS which allows organize the macro library in custom toolbars integrated to SOLIDWORKS environment.
+[Toolbar+](https://cadplus.xarial.com/toolbar/) is a part a free and open-source [CAD+ Toolset](https://cadplus.xarial.com/) add-in for SOLIDWORKS which allows organize the macro library in custom toolbars integrated to SOLIDWORKS environment.
 Add-in also allows to manage multi-user environment by storing the configuration in the centralized location.

 ![Custom macro buttons in the toolbar](macro-library-toolbar.png){ width=450 }